University of Florida Standard Operations

 Work Schedules and Work Location Standards

 The University of Florida is a 24-hour-a-day, seven-days-a-week operation, and individual work units and their leadership (deans and vice presidents) decide work units’ operational hours based on needed academic or business outcomes.
 Standard operations involve a range of employee work schedules and patterns based on the role, the needs of the unit, and considerations associated with the individual faculty or staff member.
-Typically, those working scenarios can be characterized at a University of Florida facility, at an alternate work location, or with a hybrid schedule.
+Typically, those working scenarios can be characterized at a University of Florida facility, at a remote work location, or with a hybrid schedule.
 Regardless of the work setting or working scenario, UF regulations and policies apply to all university employees.

 Flexibility in the Workplace Policy